 - This fund offers a different way to invest in Asian and emerging economies

-- He has the support of a robust team of analysts based across the region to sift through the market and uncover some of the most exciting opportunities
+- They have the support of a team of analysts based across the region to uncover some of the most exciting opportunities

 How it fits in a portfolio

-This fund invests in smaller businesses that are based in Asian and emerging markets, or make most of their money in these areas.
-Smaller and more innovative businesses offer lots of growth potential, but they're higher-risk because they're at an earlier stage of their development.
-The fund could therefore be used in a portfolio that's able to accept more volatility in search of higher potential long-term returns.
-We think it could fit well with Asian and emerging markets funds focused on larger firms, but should only form a smaller part of an investment portfolio.
+The Schroder Small Cap Discovery Fund invests in smaller businesses that are based in Asian and emerging markets or make most of their money in these areas.
+Smaller and more innovative businesses offer lots of growth potential, but they're higher risk because they're at an earlier stage of their development.
+The fund could therefore be used in a broader investment portfolio that's able to accept more volatility in search of higher potential long-term returns.
+We think it could fit well with Asian and emerging markets funds focused on larger firms but should only form a smaller part of an investment portfolio.

-There are thousands of companies in this part of the market, so Dobbs has the help of co-manager Richard Sennitt and a robust team of 37 analysts based across Asia.
-They help him sift through the market and uncover what they believe to be the most promising opportunities.
-We think Dobbs is knowledgeable and skilled enough to make decisions in his own right, but it's encouraging that he works closely with Schroders' wider group of analysts and receives ideas and insight from them.
-We believe he is passionate about fund management and cares about investor outcomes.
+There are thousands of companies in this part of the market, so the managers have the help of a team of analysts based across Asia.
+They help sift through the market and uncover what they believe to be the most promising opportunities.

-Smaller companies tend to go overlooked by many investors.
+Smaller companies tend to be overlooked by many investors.
 Yet many offer lots of growth potential, often because they're using new technologies or developing exciting new and innovative products.
-The manager takes this as an opportunity to spot those with exciting potential before they're noticed by other investors.
+The managers use this opportunity to spot those with exciting potential before they're noticed by other investors.

-Dobbs works closely with Schroders' Asian and smaller companies teams to help generate research and ideas for the fund.
+The managers work closely with Schroders' Asian and smaller companies teams to help generate research and ideas for the fund.
 They look for companies with good cash flows, strong franchises, a quality management team, superior corporate governance standards and a strong business model that's able to defend against competition.
-Next they aim to forecast the earnings of each business, which could ultimately influence the direction of the share price.
+Next, they aim to forecast the earnings of each business, which could ultimately influence the direction of the share price.

-The manager is prepared to be patient.
-He invests in companies for the long term and as they start to grow into larger firms.
-He thinks lots of developing economies will switch from being export-led to focusing on domestic consumption, so the fund's invested to make the most of this change.
-Industries that could benefit from greater consumer spending therefore make up most of the fund.
-He's also currently focused on Asian countries that he thinks are more stable, including Hong Kong, India and Taiwan, though other high-risk emerging countries, such as Brazil and Peru, feature in the fund.
+The managers are prepared to be patient.
+They invest in companies for the long term and as they start to grow into larger firms.
+Many developing economies are gradually switching from being export-led to focusing on domestic consumption, and the fund is focused on areas that could benefit from greater consumer spending.
+It’s also focused on some of the relatively more stable Asian countries, including Hong Kong, India and Taiwan, though other high-risk emerging countries, such as Brazil and Mexico, also feature in the fund.

-This fund is available at an annual ongoing fund charge of 0.71%, after a 0.26% discount available through the HL platform.
+This fund's annual ongoing fund charge is 0.95%, but after a 0.24% saving it's avaliable at 0.71% through the HL platform.
 This makes it one of the cheapest actively managed funds in the Asian and Global Emerging Markets sector available through HL.
 The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 The HL platform fee of up to 0.45% per year also applies.